aliyun/terraform-provider-alicloud/website/docs/r/nat_gateway.html.markdown

 Provides a resource to create a VPC NAT Gateway.

-~> **NOTE:** From version 1.7.1, the resource deprecates bandwidth packages.
-And if you want to add public IP, you can use resource 'alicloud_eip_association' to bind several elastic IPs for one Nat Gateway.

 ~> **NOTE:** Resource bandwidth packages will not be supported since 00:00 on November 4, 2017, and public IP can be replaced be elastic IPs.
 If a Nat Gateway has already bought some bandwidth packages, it can not bind elastic IP and you have to submit the [work order](https://selfservice.console.aliyun.com/ticket/createIndex) to solve.
+If you want to add public IP, you can use resource 'alicloud_eip_association' to bind several elastic IPs for one Nat Gateway.

+~> **NOTE:** From version 1.7.1, this resource has deprecated bandwidth packages.
+But, in order to manage stock bandwidth packages, version 1.13.0 re-support configuring 'bandwidth_packages'.

 ## Example Usage